computorg/computorg.github.io/_pages/review.md

 layout: page
 permalink: /review/
 title: Review
+order: 4
 description: Guidelines for reviewing a contribution to Computo
-order: 4
 nav: true
 ---

 ## Overview

 Computo  relies  on  [Scholastica](https://computo.scholasticahq.com/) for the review process.
-The review form is text based but Markdown and LaTeX formatting is supported so you  can add hyperlinks and use LaTeX to add equations in your review.
+The review form is text-based, but Markdown and LaTeX formatting is supported so you can add hyperlinks and use LaTeX to add equations to your review.
 Reviewers are also required to answer a handful  of rating  scale questions  about the  submission.
 Detailed information on the  review process in Scholastica can be  found in the [Scholastica                                                  reviewer guide](https://help.scholasticahq.com/article/97-reviewer-guide).

+Once a manuscript is accepted, its reviews will be made available on the Computo website.
+Reviewers can choose to remain anonymous or not.

 ## Guidelines for evaluation